cmmvio/cmmv-docs-en/1-Fundaments/1-Settings.md

 });
 ```

-Each module in the CMMV system has its own set of configurations that can be added to the central configuration file (.cmmv.config.js).
+Each module in the CMMV system has its own set of configurations that can be added to the central configuration file (.cmmv.config.cjs).
 This allows developers to customize the behavior and features of the modules they are using.
 Because different modules may require specific settings, it's essential to review each module's documentation carefully to understand the available configuration options and how they integrate with the core system.
 This ensures optimal setup and use of advanced functionalities such as RPC, authentication, caching, and more.

 ## Schema Validation

-CMMV introduces a schema-based validation system to ensure that all configurations defined in ``.cmmv.config.js`` adhere to the expected structure and types.
+CMMV introduces a schema-based validation system to ensure that all configurations defined in ``.cmmv.config.cjs`` adhere to the expected structure and types.
 This validation provides robust error handling and guarantees that your application operates with correctly defined settings.

 Each module can define its own schema using the ConfigSchema interface.
 This schema specifies the required fields, their types, default values, and nested properties when applicable.